MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/power-pages-on-virtual-tables-overview.md

 To preview the new feature of Power Pages on virtual tables, complete the following tasks:

 1. Create or upgrade a Business Central environment with Dynamics 365 Business Central 2023 release Wave 2 (version 23.1 or later).
-1. In Business Central, use the assisted setup gudie to connect your Business Central environment to a Dataverse environment in which you want to make your Business Central tables available as virtual tables.
-This guides you to install the **Business Central Virtual Table** app from AppSource.
+1. In Business Central, use the assisted setup guide to connect your Business Central environment to a Dataverse environment in which you want to make your Business Central tables available as virtual tables.
+This task guides you to install the **Business Central Virtual Table** app from AppSource.

    For more information, go to [Connect Business Central online to Dataverse](#connect) in this article.
-1. In Business Central, admins can assign permission sets to the built-in app and service-to-service (S2S) users that will access data stored in Business Central online via Power Pages on behalf of anonymous and authenticated external users.
+1. In Business Central, admins can assign permission sets to the built-in app and service-to-service (S2S) users that must access data stored in Business Central online via Power Pages on behalf of anonymous and authenticated external users.

    For more information, go to [Assign permission sets to anonymous and authenticated external users](#s2s) in this article.
 1. In Power Apps maker portal, launch the *Business Central Configuration* app to select virtual Business Central tables, such as *Customer*/*Item*/*Sales Order*/*Sales Invoice*/*Sales Shipment*/*Vendor* tables, and make them visible.